YouXam/vue-sfc-component/README.md

     renderStyles(styles) {
         // 'styles' is a string containing all the component's styles
-        // You can decide how to render these styles, but remember to clear previous styles if necessary }
+        // You can decide how to render these styles, but remember to clear previous styles if necessary return () => {
+            // This function is called when the component is unmounted
+            // You can use this function to clear the styles you previously rendered }
+    }
 });
 ```